CyprienBosserelle/BG_Flood/docs/tutorial/TutorialRiver.md

 !!! info "Prerequisite"
      Before begining this tutoral, the user is expected to have downloaded the windows executable ([last release](https://github.com/CyprienBosserelle/BG_Flood/releases/latest) on github) or compiled the sources (version > 0.8) of the BG_flood code on linux.

-During this tutorial, we will build, step by step, a test case
+During this tutorial, we will build, step by step, a test case.
+A relatively simple testcase will be build first.
+Then an example with more complex rain, tidal boundaries inputs will also be shared and explained.

-# Param file
+## Param file
 The interface with BG_flood software is done using only a text file: `BG_param.txt` (This is the name of the input parameter file by defauls, an other name can be use as first variable when lauching BG_Flood.)

 This file consists in a list of key words and inputs, separated by a "=" sign.
 For a full list of the available key words and a further description of this file, please refer to the [parameter list]{../ParametersList-py.md} and the [manual]{../Manual.md}.

-# Preparation of the topography/bathymetry (DEM: Digital Elevation Model)
+### Preparation of the topography/bathymetry (DEM: Digital Elevation Model)
 The DEM, topography or bathymetry file is the only necessary file to be added to BG_param file to run the model.
 ``` txt
 DEM = Wesport_DEM_8m.nc?z;